heig-vd-dai-course/heig-vd-dai-course-code-examples/11-define-an-application-protocol/README.md

 ## Section 1 - Overview

-The SMS (Short Message Service) protocol is a communication protocol that allows the sending of text messages (generally short) between users.
+The Short Message Service (SMS) protocol is a communication protocol that allows the sending of text messages (generally short) between users.

 ## Section 2 - Transport protocol